uber/RxCentralBle/README.md

 RxCentralBle optimizes for the following use cases:

-  - Where the ability to connect to and communicate with a Bluetooth 4.0 LE peripheral is needed
+  - Where the ability to connect to and communicate with a Bluetooth 4.0+ LE peripheral is needed
-  - Where the peripheral is Bluetooth 4.0 LE compliant and acts per the specification
+  - Where the peripheral is Bluetooth 4.0+ LE compliant and acts per the specification
   - Where the peripheral does not require Bluetooth 4.0 specified authentication
-  - Where the peripheral is not an ultra-low power device

 ## Download